7th-ndn-hackathon/mini-ndn-documentation/docs/manual/FAQ.rst

 *Why use Mini-NDN rather than a simulator such as ndnSIM?
-Mini-NDN is easier and faster to use because, rather than serving as a mathematical model of a network, it is instead running real NDN code on a real kernel blah blah
+Mini-NDN is easier and faster to use because, rather than serving as a mathematical model of a network, it is instead running real NDN code on a real Linux kernel.
+This also means it's quite useful for testing code changes, as it can more accurately test the interaction of software componenents.